beanfarmer/pixiRacer/README.md

 >- NPC Cars (neutral obstacle).
 (22x30)

 To-Do Code:
->- fix controls, these are mad broken and too slow for this kind of game.
+>- fix controls, these are mad broken and too slow for this kind of game.(done beanfarmer)
 >- add a sprite spawn function.
 >- add enemy paths.
->- add collision detection.
+>- add collision detection.(started Cr0ss0vr)

 Announcements:

->- fixed movement car now stops feels better (beanfarmer)
+>- Fixed movement car now stops feels better (beanfarmer)
+>- A live version is up at http://pixiracer.beanfarmer.co.uk:8080/ it is inline with the master(beanfarmer)